fuzzylabs/matcha/docs/index.md

 `matcha` seeks to address these, and we want to provide our users with the ability to:

-1. Quickly get up and running with an MLOps environment where models can be trained and deployed, using only open source technologies.
+1. Get up and running with an MLOps environment where models can be trained and deployed, using only open source technologies.
-2. Efficiently link your provisioned MLOps environment to your ML workflow.
+2. Link your provisioned MLOps environment to your ML workflow.

 ## Sensible defaults